Ultimate Texas Sales Tax Guide

 Texas is an “origin-based” sales tax sourcing state.
 This means that if you make a sale originating in Texas and the buyer’s ship-to address is also in Texas, you would charge the sales tax rate at the sale’s origin point.

-For example, your business is in Round Rock, Texas, and you make a sale to a buyer in Marathon, Texas.
-Then, you should charge the buyer the sales tax rate at your Round Rock location.
+For example, your business is in Bexar County, Texas, and you make a taxable sale to a buyer in Harris, Texas.
+Then, you should charge the buyer the sales tax rate at your Bexar County location.

 A sale is considered “interstate” if the item ships from outside Texas and the seller isn’t otherwise “engaged in a business” in the state.